Quzile/IR-TouchFrame-Calibration/readme.md

 ## Notes

 Make sure to replace `{YOUR FRAME ID}` in the generated command with the appropriate ID of your touch frame device.
-You can find the ID using the xinput list command in the terminal.
+You can find the ID using the `xinput list` command in the terminal.
 This script assumes that the touch frame is already rotated correctly.
-If you need to rotate the touch frame, use the Coordinate Transformation Matrix property.
+If you need to rotate the touch frame, use the `Coordinate Transformation Matrix` property.

 The calibration calculations in this project are based on the methods described in the [Arch Linux Wiki](https://wiki.archlinux.org/title/Talk:Calibrating_Touchscreen).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.

 ## Contributing